Consultant charged in covert lobbying of Trump officials

 The charge is the latest development arising from the complicated saga of 1MDB, a Malaysian wealth fund that was established more than a decade ago to accelerate the country’s economic development but that prosecutors say was actually treated as a piggy bank by associates of former Malaysian Prime Minister Najib Razak.

-U.S. prosecutors allege that at least $4.5 billion was stolen from the fund and laundered by Najib’s associates to finance Hollywood films and buy hotels, a luxury yacht, artwork and other extravagances.
-Najib was sentenced in Malaysia last week to 12 years in prison.
+U.S. prosecutors allege that at least $4.5 billion was stolen from the fund and laundered by Najib’s associates to finance Hollywood films and buy hotels, a luxury yacht, artwork, jewelry and other extravagances.
+Najib was sentenced in Malaysia last month to 12 years in prison.

 The effort to wipe away legal troubles for the Malaysian financier who prosecutors say helped orchestrate the pilfering was ultimately unsuccessful.

-The Justice Department in 2018 charged Jho Low, who remains at large, in connection with the alleged money laundering and last year reached a civil settlement to recover more than $700 million in assets traceable to the looted funds.
+The Justice Department in 2018 charged Jho Low, who remains at large, in connection with the alleged money laundering and last year reached a civil settlement to recover more than $700 million in assets that officials say are traceable to the looted funds.

+Prosecutors say Low offered an $8 million retainer fee for the illicit lobbying, and an additional $75 million if the matter was resolved within 180 days.
+Davis was paid $1.7 million, according to court papers.

-During a May meeting in Bangkok, the fundraiser suggested that the money should not come from Low but should instead be “clean,” and Low identified a friend who could handle the payments, prosecutors allege.
+During a May 2017 meeting in Bangkok, the fundraiser suggested that the money should not come directly from Low but should instead be “clean,” and Low identified a friend who could handle the payments, prosecutors allege.
+The group also discussed the idea of contacting then-Attorney General Jeff Sessions to persuade him to drop the 1MDB matter.

-The fundraiser is not identified by name, but his description in a court document filed last week matches that of Elliott Broidy, the former vice chair of Trump’s inaugural committee.
+The fundraiser is not identified by name, but his description in a court document filed last week matches that of Elliott Broidy, the former deputy chair of Trump’s inaugural committee.

 The criminal case was filed last Monday, but court records do not show any activity since then.
 An email to a lawyer for Low was not immediately returned.

-The lobbying campaign included helping facilitate a September 2017 meeting between Trump and Najib, which prosecutors say was in part to allow Razak to raise the 1MDB issue.
+The lobbying campaign included helping facilitate a September 2017 meeting at the White House between Trump and Najib, which prosecutors say was in part to allow Najib to raise the 1MDB issue.
 An attempt to schedule a golf outing between the two leaders was unsuccessful.

 Guo Wengui left China in 2014 during an anti-corruption crackdown led by President Xi Jinping that ensnared people close to Guo, including a top intelligence official.
 Chinese authorities have accused Guo of rape, kidnapping, bribery and other offenses and have sought the return of the self-exiled tycoon.

-The Associated Press reported last year that a federal grand jury in New York was investigating whether Broidy used his position as vice chair of Trump’s inaugural committee to drum up business deals with foreign leaders.
-A lawyer who previously represented Broidy said Saturday that he was not his attorney.
+The Associated Press reported last year that a federal grand jury in New York was investigating whether Broidy used his position as deputy chair of Trump’s inaugural committee to drum up business deals with foreign leaders.
+A lawyer who has represented Broidy said Saturday that he was not his attorney.

 By ERIC TUCKER